flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

   the ALT scale.
     - Magenta for another altitude constraint
     - Blue for a FCU selected altitude
-- The guidance does not modify the target speed in order to satisfy an altitude constraint.
+- The guidance does **not** modify the target speed in order to satisfy an altitude constraint.
 Therefore, the constraint may not be met and may be predicted as missed ‐ When the aircraft levels off at the ALT CSTR, CLB mode arms automatically, then engages when the aircraft passes the constrained waypoint (if the FCU altitude is above the constraint altitude).

 ### ALT CST, ALT CST*

+!!! bug "TODO"

 ### ALT CRZ

+!!! bug "TODO"

 ### DES (Descent)
 The managed descent mode guides the aircraft along the FMS computed vertical flight path.
 The DES mode is preferred